thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 1. Find the references to the rows that contain a table-column value.
 1. Follow those references to the desired rows.

 Under the hood, a PostgreSQL index is implemented as a balanced-tree (b-tree).
-A **b-tree** is a self-balancing tree structure that keeps data sorted in a balanced number of child nodes.
-This structure allows for very fast operations on the b-tree such as searches, sequential access, insertions, and deletions.
+A **b-tree** is a tree structure that keeps data sorted in a balanced number of child nodes.
+This structure allows for very fast operations on the b-tree, such as searches, sequential access, insertions, and deletions.

 For example, image you want to select the row from the `movies` table where its `id` is `1001`.
 If the `id` column was declared as a primary key, it would automatically have a `movies_pkey` index.
 So instead of sequentially searching the entire `movies` table, the `movies_pkey` index can be consulted to locate the correct row in fraction of the time.